 At this point, your passion for motors is already revved so let’s move on to the next part, which guarantees even more memorable emotions.

-It is time to go to Sant'Agata Bolognese, near Bologna, where you can visit the Lamborghini factory and museum.
+One must travel to Sant'Agata Bolognese, near Bologna, to delve into the Lamborghini factory and museum.

 After this break in town, you will continue with an adrenaline rushing tour of the Ducati factory in Borgo Panigale!